mortizm1988/PhD_accounting_governance/README.md

 # Financial Accounting in Corporate Governance: A Contractual View

-We will review different streams of literature on the role of financial accounting information in corporate governance.

 Our goal is to provide a comprehensive and unified view of how financial accounting items are used to: